*Ensure you get KNN news as soon as it happens - click to join KNN today!

 2022 Public Policy & Legislative Priorities

-Economic relief for nonprofits:
+Local economic relief for & partnerships with nonprofits:

 Public-private partnerships for the public good: Promote and support executive action or legislation that address systemic problems with nonprofit-government contracting, including streamlining contracts and contracts paying for the full cost of services (outlined in the final recommendation of the Government Contracting Task Force, 11/15/16).